 The cost of your procedures

 As mentioned earlier, the dental implants procedure isn’t completed in a single visit.
 You’ll need a thorough evaluation, which will include your medical history taking, x-rays and digital photographs.
-This is necessary for your dental practitioner to get an overview of your dental needs, and to create a treatment plan.
+It is necessary to find a dentist that offers consultation to get an overview of your dental needs, and to create a treatment plan.

 Your treatment plan will document the cost of your procedures and may include